One of the main advantages of using WordPress is that you don’t need to mess with code to build a successful online presence.

-Locate and install Insert Html Snippet inside your dashboard (search for keywords like “Insert HTML, Insert HTML Code, etc.“) …
+Install Insert Html Snippet inside your WP dashboard (search for keywords like “Insert HTML, Insert Code, etc.“) …

 Activate the plugin …

-Once the plugin has been installed, a new item called XYZ Html will display in the WP menu …
+Once the plugin has been installed and activated, a new menu item called XYZ Html will appear in your menu …

-Important: Make sure you have your code available (e.g. pasted into a plain text file) …
+Important: Make sure to have your code snippet available (e.g. copied and pasted into a plain text file) …

 To create a new code snippet, click on XYZ Html > HTML Snippets …